HenryPham3023/Henry-Pham-Chess/README.md

 * [Instructions](#instructions)
 * [Further development ideas](#further-development-ideas)

-## General info
-I have been playing chess since primary school and one day I had an idea to implement chess in Python.
-Then, I came across a tutorial by Eddie Sharick, who made a whole 16 episodes series covering the topic.
-This repository is a result of following his videos, sometimes coming up with some improvements on my own.
-Hereby, I highly encourage you to visit his YouTube channel and check the whole series by yourself.

 [Eddie's YouTube channel](https://www.youtube.com/channel/UCaEohRz5bPHywGBwmR18Qww)

 [First episode of "Chess engine in Python"](https://www.youtube.com/playlist?list=PLBwF487qi8MGU81nDGaeNE1EnNEPYWKY_)

-## Engine Improvements TODO
-feel free to contribute :grinning:
-- [ ] Cleaning up the code - right now it is really messy.
-- [ ] Change move calculation to make it more efficient.
-Instead of recalculating all moves, start with moves from previous board and change based on last move made.
-- [ ] Calculate both players moves given a position.
-- [ ] Stalemate on 3 repeated moves or 50 moves without capture/pawn advancement.
-- [ ] If move is a capture move, even at max depth, continue evaluating until no captures remain (not sure if this could help calculating the board score better).
-- [ ] Using numpy arrays instead of 2d lists.

-## UI TODO
-- [ ] Menu to select player vs player/computer.
-- [ ] Allow dragging pieces.
-- [ ] Flip board options (display from black perspective).
-- [ ] Change color of board/pieces - different piece skins.

 ## Instructions
 1. Clone this repository